 |St. John's Parliament is surrounded by greenery © Copyright Monika Fuchs, TravelWorldOnline|

-Source: own on-site research courtesy of Tourism St. John's, Tourism Newfoundland & Labrador and the Canadian Tourism Commission.
+Source: own research on site with the kind support of Tourism St. John's, Tourism Newfoundland & Labrador and the Canadian Tourism Commission.
 Our opinion remains our own.

 Text: © Monika Fuchs, TravelWorldONline